-I’ve long been a Banana Pudding lover so I was quite ecstatic when, as a baby, we discovered that my daughter loved Banana Pudding, too.
-In this fabulous dessert, rich, creamy homemade vanilla pudding is layered with bananas and peanut butter cookies with a dollop of fresh whipped cream and a spring of fresh mint.
+I’ve long been a Banana Pudding lover so I was quite ecstatic when, as a baby, we discovered that my daughter loved it, too.
+In this fabulous Peanut Butter Banana Pudding, rich, creamy homemade vanilla pudding is layered with bananas and peanut butter cookies with a dollop of fresh whipped cream and a spring of fresh mint.

 My Mom cooked from scratch long before it became trendy to do so.
 I always liked when she made homemade pudding and there is a definite flavor difference you just can’t get from any boxed pudding mix.
 With a little variation, this traditional vanilla pudding base can become just about any flavor you desire.

 For banana pudding, my Mom always layered her pudding in a trifle dish or large glass bowl – or you can serve it in your favorite glasses as I’ve done here today.
 Both presentations are enjoyed by both my family and dinner guests alike.

 For a completely out-of-this-world Peanut Butter Banana Pudding, start with these homemade peanut butter sandwich cookies.
 They’re amazing.

 Peanut Butter Banana Pudding

 - In a large heavy saucepan, bring milk and cream to a simmer.
 In a bowl, whisk together egg yolks, sugar, cornstarch and salt.
 Whisk a small amount of hot milk mixture into egg yolk mixture; return all to pan, whisking constantly.